Red-breasted merganser: Voice

 During courtship, the female gives a rasping prrak prrak, while the male gives a catlike meow.
 In flight, the female makes a harsh gruk.
 At other times this species is largely silent.

 Behaviour

 Display

 Male red-breasted mergansers show a highly stereotypic metronomic courtship display, in which they stretch, bend and contract their necks, often in synchrony by several males together, showing their crests alternately fanned and staight; females watch from nearby to select their preferred mate, and often chase or even attack the males.
 Display, which takes place while swimming, starts in mid November, and continues until June or rarely July.

 Food and feeding

 Red-breasted mergansers dive and swim underwater.
 They mainly eat small fish, but also consume aquatic insects, worms, crustaceans, and amphibians.

 Breeding

 Its breeding habitat is freshwater lakes and rivers across northern North America, Greenland, Europe, and the Palearctic.
 It nests in sheltered locations on the ground near water, often, but far from always, close to estuaries or sea coasts.
+The eggs measure 5.8–6.8 cm (2.3–2.7 in) in length and 4.3–4.7 cm (1.7–1.9 in) in width.
+Incubation takes 28 to 35 days.
+After hatching, young leave the nest within 24 hours.